1. Summary

 The recording of pension flows in national accounts is complicated.
 In economic statistics, we recognise that employment-related pensions are a component of compensation of employees.
 These amounts, which include both employers’ contributions and parts of employees’ own wages, and salaries earmarked for pension contributions, are recorded as if they were initially paid to households, even if in practice the money was transferred by the employer directly to their pension scheme.
 Such rearrangement allows comprehensive measurement of labour remuneration and treats pensions as a form of deferred income for households.

-The first step for fiscal statistics is therefore to record pension managers’ or employers’, actual expenditure on pension contributions.
+The first step for fiscal statistics is therefore to record pension managers' or employers', actual expenditure on pension contributions.
 The data for this would generally come from the same sources as used to measure other types of expenditure by public sector units.
-For example, the vast majority of units classified to central government report their expenditure through HM Treasury’s Online System for Central Accounting and Reporting (OSCAR), whereas local government units would report theirs through the Ministry of Housing, Communities and Local Government data collection.
+For example, the vast majority of units classified to central government report their expenditure through HM Treasury's Online System for Central Accounting and Reporting (OSCAR), whereas local government units would report theirs through the department responsible for the local government data collection, presently the Ministry of Housing, Communities and Local Government.

 Under the gross presentation, we then add other transactions of pension administrators.
 Their recording adds some circularity, arising from rearrangement of transactions through the household sector in ESA 2010-based statistics and the view of contributions as revenue from the pension fund sector point of view.
-As shown by Table 1, the elimination of intra-public sector flows and rearranged transactions leaves a relatively small set of revenue and expenditure categories which impact the fiscal aggregate, public sector net borrowing (PSNB).
+As shown by Table 1, the elimination of intra-public sector flows and rearranged transactions leaves a relatively small set of revenue and expenditure categories which impact the fiscal aggregates, public sector current budget deficit (PSCBD) and public sector net borrowing (PSNB).

 Pension administrator | Pension manager | Eliminated at public sector level (Yes/No) | |